proxmoxer/proxmoxer/README.rst

     from proxmoxer import ProxmoxAPI
     proxmox = ProxmoxAPI('proxmox_host', user='proxmox_admin', backend='ssh_paramiko')

-**Note: the 'https' backend needs the 'requests' library, the 'ssh_paramiko' backend needs the 'paramiko' library, and the 'openssh' backend needs the 'openssh_wrapper' library installed.**
+**Note: ensure you have the required libraries (listed above) for the connection method you are using**

 Queries are exposed via the access methods **get**, **post**, **put** and **delete**.
 For convenience two synonyms are available: **create** for **post**, and **set** for **put**.